AET-CS/aet-cs.github.io/white/AP_shared/ArrayLists/arraylist-primitives.md

+---
-# ArrayLists with Primitive Types in Java
+title: "ArrayLists with Primitive Types in Java"
+---

 Java ArrayLists can only store objects, not primitive types.
 To store primitives, we use special wrapper classes that convert primitives to objects.
 Here's what you need to know: